A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Introduction

-Our goal in this paper is to consider the singular limit of the Allen-Cahn equation by applying the phase field method under the assuption that the discrepancy measure vanishes on the boundary $\partial \Omega$ and to formulate a Brakke flow with Dirichlet or dynamic boundary conditions reflecting \eqref{1.1.2}.
-By a formal argument, we may interpret that the boundary conditon in \eqref{1.1.2} corresponds to Dirichlet, dynamic and right-angle Neumann boundary conditions as $\sigma \to 0$, $\sigma$ is finite and positive, or $\sigma=\infty$, respectively.
-Motivated by this formal argument, we try to consider the formulation of a Brakke flow with Dirichlet or dynamic boundary conditions in the following way: first, we formulate the generalized solutions to the mean curvature flow \eqref{1.1.2} in the sense of Brakke and, secondly, we take the limit of $\sigma$ to 0 or finite positive to obtain the definition of Dirichlet or dynamic boundary conditions, respectively in some weak sense.
+Our goals in this paper are the following two observations: the first goal is that we consider the singular limit of the Allen-Cahn equation by applying the phase field method under the assumptions that the discrepancy measure vanishes on the boundary $\partial \Omega$ and the discrepancy function (see \eqref{discrepancyFunc} for the definition) is uniformly bounded from above in $\Omega$.
+The second one is that we formulate a Brakke flow with Dirichlet or dynamic boundary conditions, which can be regarded as a generalization of the motion in \eqref{1.1.2}.
+As we mentioned, formally speaking, we have that the boundary condition in \eqref{1.1.2} corresponds to Dirichlet, dynamic and right-angle Neumann boundary conditions as $\sigma = 0$, $\sigma$ is finite and positive, or $\sigma=\infty$, respectively.
+Motivated by this formal argument, we try to consider the formulation of a Brakke flow with Dirichlet or dynamic boundary conditions in the following way: first, we will formulate a generalized solution to the mean curvature flow described by \eqref{1.1.2} in Brakke's sense.
+Secondly, we will take the limit of $\sigma$ to 0 or finite positive to obtain the definition of Dirichlet or dynamic boundary conditions, respectively in some weak sense.
 Note that this argument is not rigorous but just a formal argument and we will state the rigorous analysis for such limiting procedure in Section \ref{existence}.

 Here we briefly recall the mean curvature flow of closed hypersurfaces.
 We say that a family of hypersurfaces $\{M_t\}_{t\geq 0}$ in $\mathbb{R}^{n}$ moves by its mean curvature if the following equation holds: